nomeata/haskell-for-readers/haskell-for-readers.md

 type String = [Char]
 ```

 With this declaration, you can use `String` instead of `[Char]` in your type signatures.
-They are completely interchangable, and a value of type `String` is still just a list of characters.
+They are completely interchangeable, and a value of type `String` is still just a list of characters.

 So type synonyms do not introduce any kind of type safety, they merely make types more readable.